Cap San Lorenzo: Operational history

 On the morning of April 23, 2015, Cap San Lorenzo ran aground near Flushing, Netherlands, in the North Sea on a sandbar while en route from Antwerp to Le Havre.
 Initial attempts to refloat the Cap San Lorenzo failed due to fog and low tide.
 A second attempt with the aid of four tugs was successful later on April 23.
 No reports of injuries to the 29 crew on board, as well as no damage or pollution released.
 Cap San Lorenzo proceeded to an anchorage off Ostend where divers conducted a survey before allowing the vessel to proceed on its voyage.
 The vessel arrived at Le Havre, France, without incident.

 On December 5, 2016, 225 kg of cocaine was found on board prior to leaving Santos, Brazil.
 The container was located with chocolates, which was to be sent to Rotterdam, Netherlands.
 It is unclear whether the drugs were smuggled into the container while on board the vessel or when the container was at port.
 The Cap San Lorenzo remained in port in Brazil until December 7 while the investigation continued.
-As of February 2018 no arrests have been made pertaining to the case.
+As of February 2018 no arrests had been made pertaining to the case.